SuperSirBird/ScratchManager/README.md

-# scratchmessage
+# noti-fake

-For your messages
+Fake your notifications